timeteam/timeteam.github.io/_posts/Non_fiction/2018-7-18-sunburnt-country.md

 This book is most interesting and most original in the first chapters, where the author sets out what was learned from her project to extend Australia's climate record bach beyond what the BOM records allow, into the colonial era.
 Notably that the First Fleet arrived in the midst of a strong El Niño which lasted to 1790 and was followed by La Niña flooding (not, as proposed by earlier authors, arriving in a La Niña phase).
 Much of this material is available in a [shorter account elsewhere](http://climatehistory.com.au/wp-content/uploads/2009/12/Environmental-History-2010-Gergis-envhis_emq079.pdf), part of the [SEARCH web site](http://climatehistory.com.au) developed by this research group.

-Among many other aspects of climate, there are very clear explanations of the Southern [Ocean] Ocillation Index, the Indian Ocean Dipole and the cycle that I hadn't grasped, the Inter-decadal Pacific Oscillation (IPO) which Gergis usefully characterises as a 'deep memory' of accumulated El Niño and La Niña cycles.
+Among many other aspects of climate, there are very clear explanations of the Southern Ocillation Index, the Indian Ocean Dipole and the cycle that I hadn't grasped, the Inter-decadal Pacific Oscillation (IPO) which Gergis usefully characterises as a kind of 'deep memory' of accumulated El Niño and La Niña cycles.
+The ENSO cycle is typically up to 7 years, whereas the IPO is maybe 10 or 30 year (or longer? - poorly understood and integrates many factors).
+Thus, eg, repeated La Niña events lead to a negative IPO phase, warmer sea temperatures in the Indo-Pacific, and increased rainfall in Australia.

 The strongest part of the book is the inescapable logic with which Gergis sets out the historical (pre-industrial) climate variability and then shows how since the 1950s and the increasing C0<sub>2</sub> the increase in temperatures is by comparison off-scale.